particle-iot/docs/src/content/scaling/manufacturing/manufacturing-firmware-versions.md

 ### Does upgrading Device OS require recertification?

-Upgrading the Device OS version does not require recertification for FCC, IC, CE, etc..
+Upgrading the Device OS version does not require recertification for FCC, ISED, CE, etc..

 ### What if I'm currently targeting an older version of Device OS?